Which reforms DON’T apply to grandfathered plans?

 - Restrictions on insurance premiums.
 Plans may not charge discriminatory premiums for health insurance in the individual or group market, and may only differ by individual or family coverage, rating area and age and tobacco use, subject to certain restrictions.

 - Guaranteed issue and renewal of coverage.
-Health insurance providers offering coverage in the individual or group market in California must accept every employer and individual that applies for coverage and must renew or continue the coverage at the option of the plan sponsor or the individual.
+Health insurance providers offering coverage in the individual or group market must accept every employer and individual that applies for coverage and must renew or continue the coverage at the option of the plan sponsor or the individual.

 - Nondiscrimination rules.
 New rules protect consumers from discrimination: